-In April, we got a great opportunity to host a collaborative webinar with eBay.
-The presentation delves deep into eBay’s promote your listings tool, a highly functional tool that increases your chance of securing the sale on eBay by creating ad campaigns to promote your products.
-Listings are displayed in prominent locations on eBay, where buyers are shopping for related items.
-You create an Ad for your Listing and you only pay for the ad when you get the sale!
+eBay listings display in prominent locations, such as where buyers shop for related items.
+Thus, you create an Ad for your Listing and you only pay for the ad when you get the sale!
 The webinar was hosted with eBay’s UK Product Marketing Manager, Jonny Burgess.
 He provides us with immense knowledge into the inner workings of the Promote Your Listing tool.
-From the webinar we have produced a transcript and condensed the key tips and tricks so that you can get the most out of your listings on eBay.
-Jonny Burgess starts off by explain why eBay is a such great platform for business sellers.
+So from the webinar, we have produced a transcript below.
+In short, it highlights the key tips and tricks, so you can make the most out of your listings on eBay.

 So, without further ado, over to you Jonny!